cmspeed/OT_3DEP_Workflows/README.md

 conda activate 3dep
 ```

-To use the Ipython kernel in this newly created conda environement, it will need to be installed manually.
+To use the Ipython kernel in this newly created conda environment, it will need to be installed manually.

 After activating the newly created environment (in this case called '3dep'), install the IPython kernel for Jupyter: